-July 16, 2020 OPTIONAL RP Seminar in the HHS Media Center 10AM-2PM supervised by Mr. Snow.
+Fully developed outline with thematic ideas/headings (see example) Ask any final questions before you leave for break.
+All of the above materials and a copy of your meeting notes should be submitted to through CANVAS by 8 May 2020.
+Summer 2021 Continue research and work on initial draft.
+Collect primary data - interview and/or surveys.
+Analyze primary data and research, and then compose your first draft.
+Be sure you stay in contact with your supervisor and ask for advice as needed.
+If you are experiencing difficulties contacting your supervisor, contact Mr. Snow for assistance at snow.ashley.b@muscogee.k12.ga.us or 706-689-2593.
+July 15, 2021 OPTIONAL RP Seminar in the HHS Media Center 10AM-2PM supervised by Mr. Snow.
 Students MUST RSVP for food purposes.
 Supervisors MAY be available during this time, but students are responsible for coordinating with them to arrange an appropriate meeting time.
-August 1, 2020 FIRST DRAFT DUE.
+August 2, 2021 FIRST DRAFT DUE.
 Submit your draft through CANVAS.
 This MUST be a complete draft and submitted on time or your Career Candidate status may be in jeopardy.
 This draft must: Be within 25% of the full word limit (this is 2250 words if you are just writing a paper; 1500 if you are including an additional product) AND within 25% of the full time/product limit (ex.
 Films should be 5 minutes long, Story Boards should be 11 images long, etc.) Consult the guide for all product max limits.
 Be properly formatted (spacing, font, margins, title page, table of contents, headings, etc.) Include proper in-text citations (this applies to products other than papers too) Include a full bibliography of sources used If you do not meet these requirements or this deadline, you will be placed on contract to begin your senior year and risk removal from the IBCP and potential withdrawal from Hardaway.
-August 12-30, 2020 Mandatory revision meeting with RP Supervisor.
+August 9-27, 2021 Mandatory revision meeting with RP Supervisor.
 The student is responsible for arranging the meeting and developing specific questions for your supervisor.
 Your supervisor may only comment generally and address your questions regarding this draft.
 You will upload a copy of your meeting notes through CANVAS.
-September- October, 2020 Work to revise your RP based on supervisor meeting.
+September- October, 2021 Work to revise your RP based on supervisor meeting.
 Consult your RP supervisor as needed.
-November 6, 2020 Submit your 1st OFFICIAL Draft through CANVAS by 11:59 PM.
+November 4, 2021 Submit your 1st OFFICIAL Draft through CANVAS by 11:59 PM.
 This is the ONLY full draft on which your RP Supervisor may comment in total, so it is crucial that it be as close to a final draft as possible.
 If you have not met minimum requirements as stipulated in the August 1 draft at this point, you risk being removed from the program with potential financial repercussions.
-November 16 - December 11, 2020 Mandatory meeting with RP Supervisor to address any specific questions about the final draft.
+November 15 - December 10, 2021 Mandatory meeting with RP Supervisor to address any specific questions about the final draft.
 This meeting MUST be documented on the RP Progress and Planning Form which should be submitted through CANVAS by 11:59 PM on 11 December.
-January 31, 2021 Final RP due.
+January 28, 2022 Final RP due.
 You should also upload this draft through Canvas.
 Career Candidate Status awarded ONLY to students who have submitted their Reflective Projects.
-February 2021 Mandatory meeting with RP Supervisor to complete the Viva Voce.
+February 2022 Mandatory meeting with RP Supervisor to complete the Viva Voce.
 It is the responsibility of the student to contact the supervisor and set up this meeting.
 It is at this meeting that your supervisor will authenticate your work.
-This meeting MUST be documented on the RP Progress and Planning Form which should be submitted through CANVAS.
+This meeting MUST be documented on the RP Progress and Planning Form which should be submitted through CANVAS by 11:59PM on 28 February.